Katherine Schwarzenegger Shares Pawfect Gift Picks for Pet Parents & Their Dogs - E! Online

 The children's book author told E!
 News, "Animal rescue is a huge passion of mine.
 I was first drawn to BISSELL when I began fostering dogs about eight years ago and learned about its great work to help save homeless pets through BISSELL Pet Foundation.
 Our shared passions made the partnership a great fit, and it's been great teaming up to introduce the new CrossWave X7 Pet Pro Wet Dry Vac."

-In addition to discussing her BISSELL partnership, the soon-to-be mother of two shared her other pet parent essentials, including products to help pets and and babies acclimate to living in the same household.
+In addition to discussing her BISSELL partnership, the soon-to-be mother of two shared her other pet parent essentials, including products to help pets and babies acclimate to living in the same household.

 Pearhead Pet Holiday Decor Cat and Dog Owner Christmas Tree Ornament